-PRODUCT:

-The product should not be released to the environment, so any unused material should be recycled wherever possible or be disposed of as hazardous waste at an appropriate collection depot.
+PRODUCT: The product should not be released to the environment, so any unused material should be recycled wherever possible or be disposed of as hazardous waste at an appropriate collection depot.
 Spilled product that cannot be recovered should be absorbed and then shovelled into a suitable waste container, such as a plastic drum and then be treated as a solid waste.
 Follow Government regulations for disposal of such waste.
 All unused, waste or spilled product must be taken for recycling or disposal by suitably licensed contractors in accordance with Government regulations.

-CONTAINERS:

-Empty containers may contain residual product.
+CONTAINERS: Empty containers may contain residual oil.
 They should be completely drained and then stored until reconditioned or disposed of.
-Empty containers should be taken for recycling or disposal through suitably licensed contractors in accordance with Government regulations.
+Empty drums should be taken for recycling or disposal through suitably licensed contractors in accordance with Government regulations.
 Where the containers are of metal construction they should not be pressurised, cut by a grinder, welded, brazed, soldered, drilled or exposed to heat, flames or other sources of ignition.
 Closed metal containers when exposed to such conditions/treatment may explode causing serious injury or death.

-SECTION 14 - TRANSPORT INFORMATION

-This product is not regulated for land, sea or air transportation.
-(HS Code: 3820.00.00)

-14.1 LAND (ADG Code):

-UN NUMBER: Not applicable

-UN PROPER SHIPPING

-NAME: Not applicable
+Section 14 - TRANSPORT INFORMATION This product is not regulated for land, sea or air transportation (HS Code: 3820.00.00).
+14.1 LAND (ADG Code): Not applicable UN NUMBER: Not applicable UN PROPER SHIPPING NAME: Not applicable TRANSPORT HAZARD CLASS(ES): Not applicable PACKAGING GROUP: Not applicable ENVIRONMENTAL HAZARDS: Not applicable SPECIAL PRECAUTIONS FOR USER: Not applicable HAZCHEM CODE: Not applicable 14.2 SEA (IMDG): Not applicable UN NUMBER:

-TRANSPORT HAZARD

-CLASS(ES): Not applicable PACKAGING GROUP: Not applicable

-ENVIRONMENTAL

-HAZARDS: Not applicable

-SPECIAL PRECAUTIONS

-FOR USER: Not applicable HAZCHEM CODE: Not applicable

-14.2 SEA (IMDG):

-UN NUMBER: Not applicable

-UN PROPER SHIPPING

-NAME: Not applicable

-TRANSPORT HAZARD

-CLASS(ES): Not applicable PACKAGING GROUP: Not applicable

-ENVIRONMENTAL

-HAZARDS: Not applicable

-SPECIAL PRECAUTIONS

-FOR USER: Not applicable

-14.3 AIR (IATA):

-UN NUMBER: Not applicable

-UN PROPER SHIPPING
+UN PROPER SHIPPING NAME:

-NAME: Not applicable

-TRANSPORT HAZARD
+TRANSPORT HAZARD CLASS(ES):

-CLASS(ES): Not applicable PACKAGING GROUP: Not applicable
+PACKAGING GROUP:

-ENVIRONMENTAL

-HAZARDS: Not applicable
+Not applicable

-SPECIAL PRECAUTIONS

-FOR USER: Not applicable
+Not applicable

+Issue Date: 18th July 2016

+Revision: 0.2

+ENVIRONMENTAL HAZARDS: Not applicable SPECIAL PRECAUTIONS FOR USER: Not applicable 14.3 AIR (IATA): Not applicable Not applicable UN NUMBER: UN PROPER SHIPPING NAME: Not applicable TRANSPORT HAZARD CLASS(ES): Not applicable PACKAGING GROUP: Not applicable ENVIRONMENTAL HAZARDS: Not applicable SPECIAL PRECAUTIONS FOR USER: Not applicable

-SECTION 15 - REGULATORY INFORMATION
+Section 15 - REGULATORY INFORMATION

-15.1 SAFETY, HEALTH AND ENVIRONMENTAL REGULATIONS:
+15.1 SAFETY.
+HEALTH AND ENVIRONMENTAL REGULATIONS:

-APPLICABLE REGULATIONS:
+APPLICABLE REGULATONS:

-SUSMP: Schedule 5.
+SUSMP: Schedule 5

-AICS:
+AICS: All ingredients are listed in the AICS list

 MONTREAL PROTOCOL:

 STOCKHOLM CONVENTION:

 ROTTERDAM CONVENTION:

-BASEL CONVENTION:

-All ingredients are on the AICS List.

-Not applicable to this product.
+Not applicable

-Not applicable to this product.
+Not applicable

-Not applicable to this product.
+Not applicable

-INTERNATIONAL CONVENTION FOR THE PREVENTION OF POLLUTION FROM
+INTERNATIONAL CONVENTION FOR THE PREVENTION OF POLLUTION FROM SHIPS

-SHIPS (MARPOL): Not determined.
+(MARPOL): Not determined

 OTHER REGULATORY INFORMATION:

-GHS CLASSIFICATION HAZARD CLASS & CATEGORY

-AND HAZARD STATEMENT: Acute Toxicity - Oral Category 4; H302 - Harmful if swallowed.

-HSNO APPROVAL NUMBER: HSR002606

-HSNO GROUP TITLE: Lubricants, Lubricant Additives, Coolants and Anti-Freeze Agents (Subsidiary

-Hazard) Group Standard 2006.
+GHS CLASSIFICATION HAZARD CLASS & CATEGORY AND HAZARD STATEMENT: Acute Toxicity - Oral Cat.
+4; H302 - Harmful if swallowed HSNO APPROVAL NUMBER: HSR002606 HSNO GROUP TITLE: Lubricants, Lubricant Additives, Coolants and Anti- Freeze Agents (Subsidiary Hazard) Group Standard, 2006.

-SECTION 16 - ANY OTHER RELEVANT INFORMATION
+Section 16 - ANY OTHER RELEVANT INFORMATION 16.1 SDS INFORMATION:

-SDS INFORMATION: